New York Like a Native

 Do remember that Brooklyn is a large place, and a tour that includes many neighborhoods can take a while.
 Also note that a look at borough highlights, such as in my Brooklyn 101 tour, does not necessarily mean those are the neighborhoods you would (or could afford to) live in.

-Issues to consider include access to transportation, shopping/nightlife, access to parks, safety, neighborhood flash points, connection to other neighborhoods, even the location of the library.
+Issues to consider include access to transportation, shopping/nightlife, access to parks, safety, neighborhood flash points, connection to other neighborhoods, future new construction, even the location of the library.

 Also, I'm not trying to sell you anything!
 So I might be able to discuss issues that might be obscured in real estate listings, such as the actual proximity to neighborhood amenities, the size of units, and the history and rent-regulated status of a building.